Buy a vehicle licence (rego), change the registered person of a vehicle, or pay road user charges (RUC) at your local PostShop.

 Buying a vehicle

-Vehicle road user charges
+Road user charges

 Buying road user charges

-- Your vehicle plate number, year, make, model and current odometer/hubodometer reading.
+You’ll need to know your vehicle plate number, year, make, model and current odometer/hubodometer reading.